Overview

 Quality Growth Equity Strategy

-hold growth companies in a diversified portfolio, typically dividend paying, that we believe
+equity strategy will hold growth companies in a diversified portfolio, typically dividend

-to be industry leaders potentially showing consistent and sustainable growth.
-Valuation is
+paying, that we believe to be industry leaders potentially showing consistent and sustainable

-important with these younger companies, but a strong business model is the key metric in
+growth.
+Valuation is important with these younger companies, but a strong business model

-this investment decision making process.
+is the key metric in this investment decision making process.

 The REAL Strategy

-Real Strategy is designed to generate competitive real estate income versus both the overall
+The Real Strategy is designed with the goal of generating competitive real estate income

-market and privately held real estate using primarily publicly traded Real Estate Investment
+versus both the overall market and privately held real estate using primarily publicly traded

-Trusts (REITs).
-This concentrated portfolio is well-diversified within the REIT sector and
+Real Estate Investment Trusts (REITs).
+This concentrated strategy is well-diversified within

-will focus on what we perceive to be high quality assets in the various REIT sectors.
-It will
+the REIT sector and will focus on what we perceive to be high quality assets in the various

-concentrate on companies within specific REIT sectors that we deem to be growing dividend
+REIT sectors.
+It will concentrate on companies within specific REIT sectors that we deem to

-payers with adequate balance sheets in areas with potentially good opportunities.
-This is not
+be growing dividend payers with adequate balance sheets in areas with potentially good

-a high yield-oriented strategy.
-Real Strategy will use both individual and managed products
+opportunities.
+This is not a high yield-oriented strategy.
+The Real Strategy will use both

-in seeking to meet the stability and income goal.
+individual and managed products in seeking to meet its stability and income goals.

 Stable Income Strategy